 In this business, it is difficult to have a clear-cut methodology, but the best way is to lead by example.
 For younger team members, understanding the process of thinking and deduction is the hardest part, so we involve them in regular planning and brainstorming sessions.
 Learning to prepare a layout or a report is easy enough, but the essence of architecture is to provide better than conventional solutions along with an explanation of why those ideas are being proposed.

-Regards Citibank Plaza in Central as a favourite project as it fulfils its function and offers enhanced pedestrian links
+- Regards Citibank Plaza in Central as a favourite project as it fulfils its function and offers enhanced pedestrian links

 - Finds that analysis and experience are the best source of inspiration

 - A person ambition since schooldays is to go on safari